Alignment Report

 D7Design for AgilityExceeds

-Version 14 of the curriculum in 16 months.
-Tool-agnostic by design.
+14 versions in 16 months.
+Tool-agnostic.
 Durable human skills layer.
-New research patched in weeks, not semesters.

 Bridging the How Gap